samyarsworld/social-network/README.md

 # Galactic Social Network
 ### To use the application, head to https://galactus.onrender.com/ and signup.
 Welcome to the Galactus Network.
+Note: The first time you go to the website, it takes about a minute to open up.
+Please hang in there!
+We're looking to fix the up time issue.
 ## Index
 1. [About](#about)
 2. [Demo](#demo)